Dear Guys, Let Your Girl Travel Alone

 A girl who travels solo is prepared.
 Chances are, you need not to worry where she’ll be sleeping for the night because she got things figured out even before she leaves.
 And what if things did not go as planned, you ask?
 Know that she can make her way out.
 If she believes in herself and knows her capabilities, the greatest gift you’ll give is the support and the encouragement to try things on her own.

 Believe that she can do it.
 Because she definitely will.

 It doesn’t mean it’s her ticket to cheat or to get away from you either.

-If you think this way then there might be something wrong about your relationship.
-It’s not an issue of travelling alone or being away from one another.
+If you think this way then there might be something wrong with your relationship.
+It’s not an issue of traveling alone or being away from one another.
 It has something that has got to do with trust.
-You can say “No” to her travelling alone but still has the doubt that clouds your mind even when she stays.
+You can say “No” to her traveling alone but still has the doubt that clouds your mind even when she stays.

 Sure, she’ll meet a lot of people along the way, share the same interests with them, and develop friendships of a lifetime.
 But don’t you feel insecure nor doubting.
 Whatever her decision is, know that she is that intelligent woman who knows her limitations.

 It’s her way of growing, without being too dependent.